aws-cloudformation/aws-guard-rules-registry/docs/GUARD_RULES_CONTRIBUTION_GUIDE.md

     ```
 ## Rule Writing

+The following outlines the general process to develop individual AWS Guard Rules that work with the `Guard Rules Registry` and its `Guard Map Rule Sets`.
+Leverage the complete individual [template file](../rules/aws/_template/aws_managed_rule_identifier.guard) while developing new Guard Rules.
+Below outlines the details necessary of the referenced [template file](../rules/aws/_template/aws_managed_rule_identifier.guard).

-1. To understand the contribution process, let's consider an example of the `AWS DynamoDB Point-In-Time-Recovery` rule.
+1. To understand the contribution process, let's consider an example of the `AWS DynamoDB` `Point-In-Time-Recovery` rule.

 2. If the sub-directory for technology/provider/service doesn't already exist, create a new sub-directory under the appropriate path.
     ```